 Stage 1D involved construction of a cross intersection at Remembrance Drive and Dyson Drive in Lucas.
 Works included installation of traffic signals, and conservation of the Heritage Victoria listed Avenue of Honour trees and plaques.

-The City of Ballarat is finalising the planning process for Stage 2, which includes around 12 kilometres of road from south of The Terrace in Alfredton to the Midland Highway.
+Amendment C170 aims to ensure land is set aside for Stage 2, which includes around 12 kilometres of road from south of The Terrace in Alfredton to the Midland Highway.
+Stage 2 is expected to be constructed over the next few decades.